KevinWang94/KevinWang94.github.io/_posts/2016-06-09-SovietSatellites4.md

 The next morning, we said goodbye to Zakir and Slava, and left Almaty airport toward Dushanbe, Tajikistan!
-Here's a picture of the four of us together, many thanks to the both of them:
+Here's a picture of the four of us together, many thanks to the both of them for a wonderful couple of days.

 ![](https://dl.dropboxusercontent.com/s/l80id8tt0uke53h/P6090002.JPG?dl=0)